-One of the greatest assets available to WCCA is a network of community stakeholders.
+One of the greatest assets available to WCCA is our network of community stakeholders.
 We engaged this knowledgeable group of partners in two specialized workshops.
 The first workshop developed specific indicators that reflect life in Wright County.
-Our team used the information gathered in this workshop to build the questions in our survey as well to guide what information to research.
-The second workshop was completed after the survey data was received to help draw conclusions and recommendations.
+Our team used the information gathered in this workshop to build the questions in our survey as well to guide research.
+The second workshop was completed after the survey data was received to help draw conclusions.
 These collaborative efforts ensured that we assessed areas of poverty objectively.